Ice-Coffey/Tiktok-Goal-Widget/README.md

 2. Install [python](https://www.python.org/downloads/) onto your machine
 3. Clone this repository or download and extract [this ZIP file](https://github.com/Ice-Coffey/Tiktok-Goal-Widget/archive/refs/heads/main.zip)
 4. Open a console/terminal in the root directory of the project.
 There should be a terminal tab in vs code if you can't find it.
-5. Enter `pip install requirements.txt -r` to install all dependencies
+5. Enter `pip install -r requirements.txt` to install all dependencies
 6. Enter `python main.py` to start the application

 ## FOR DEVELOPERS